 Microabrasion can be an ideal cosmetic dentistry solution for brightening teeth and removing stains that traditional teeth whitening cannot address.
 Microabrasion will brighten your smile by removing stains on your enamel.
-Unlike porcelain veneers, microabrasion can be
+Unlike porcelain veneers, microabrasion actually removes stains instead of just covering them.

 To find out more about whitening your teeth with microabrasion in Washington D.C., call our cosmetic dentistry office at 703-323-8200 to schedule an appointment today.